richardcblewett/unit-2-project/README.md

-# Top Movies Application
+# Top Movies App

 ### Project Description:
 This is an application where users can record and rank their favorite movies.
 The movies will include the title, the director, the release date, and the genre.

+## Machineries Used
+- LucidChart (creating ERD)
+- GoogleDocs (initial design collaboration)
+- IntelliJ IDEA (IDE)
+- SpringBoot (framework)
+- Maven (dependency management)
+- postgresql (database)
+- pgAdmin (managing the database)
+- Postman (endpoint testing)

+## Design Approach

+## Unsolved Problems

+## Hurdles Overcome
+Autowire is necessary, or else objects return null point exception.
+(Discovered when debugging code.)

+## Planning Documentation

+### GoogleDoc(?)

-## ERD
+### ERD
 {inset photo}

 ## Endpoints: